Nature Review Cardiology: Roadmap for alleviating the manifestations of ageing in the cardiovascular system

 Stay Up-to-date

-New research led by the Heather group at the University of Oxford, UK, in collaboration with several EU-METAHEART members, has identified a new metabolic axis underpinning cardiac dysfunction in diabetes....
+New research led by the Heather group at the University of Oxford, UK, in collaboration with several EU-METAHEART members, has developed a model of “human diabetic cardiomyopathy in a dish”....